Little Cottage House Plans

 Another option my husband and I have discussed is buying a kit home.
 It seems a like a slightly easier and less expensive alternative to building our own home from scratch.
 There are so many choices today, but I have listed a few of my favorites below:

 • Michelle Kaufmann’s Glide House – This prefab house incorporates sustainability.
-The price isn’t too bad, but it is one of the more expensive prefab homes I found.
-Square foot average cost is $145 per sq. ft.
+However, it is one of the more expensive prefab homes I found and it’s now offered through Blu Homes (which I recently updated that they are quite pricey, but beautiful).

 • Maple Homes – This prefab home company has some great designs, I especially like their Craftsman houses.
 The only downfall is they are based out of Canada.
 I’m not sure what the pricing would be to deliver to Southern California.
 Square foot price up to $60 per sq. ft. which is 1/3 of the total build price, according to their site.
 Not bad if the total price ended up at $90 per sq. ft, much less than anything where I live.

 • Marmol Radziner – Has some great modern looking prefab homes, think Frank Lloyd Wright in design.
+(2016 update: they claim their price per square foot is $600 – 800.
+Yikes!
+I would hope that includes the land, but I’m thinking no so much!)
 The price isn’t bad, $179,000, for the smaller Rincon 5 series, but the larger Skyline series seems a little steep starting at $500,000.

 • Lowe’s Katrina Cottage – Originally designed to replace the temporary housing in New Orleans after Hurricane Katrina hit, these kits are apparently being purchased as regular homes as well.
 The price is really affordable.